alegal200/IAFromScratch/readme.md

 	@Alegal200
 	@Ghali9

-This projecte have the goal to understand How  Artificial inteligence is working. peceptronFirst case is create a *peceptron*
+The goal of this project is to understand how Artifical Inteligence is working by building our own neural networks.

- Code structures :
+ Code structure :

 | what ? 		         | location                       | who | status          |